Daniel224455/edk2-t8010/README.md

-Attempt to create a minimal EDK2 for Exynos 7580 devices
+Attempt to create a minimal EDK2 for Apple T8010 devices

 ## Status
 Boots to UEFI Shell.